The Equality Act 2010 (EA) makes it unlawful for an employer to discriminate against you because of your race. 'Race' includes:

 Your employer can defend against indirect discrimination claims by justifying the use of the unlawful practice, provisions or criteria, if it can show that its application is a proportionate means to achieving a legitimate aim.

-Harassment is unwanted conduct towards a worker by an employer, another worker or a third party (such as customers), because of that worker's actual or perceived race, or association with someone of a particular race.
+Harassment is unwanted conduct towards a worker by an employer or another worker, because of that worker's actual or perceived race, or association with someone of a particular race.
 This applies to any conduct that violates a worker's dignity or creates an intimidating, hostile, humiliating, degrading or offensive environment, even if it was not intended as such.

 If it is reasonable that the unwanted conduct has had an intimidating or humiliating effect on you, then you may have a harassment claim against your employer (even where someone didn't intend to harass you).
 Note that you will not be protected by the EA if you are over sensitive and unreasonably take offence to an innocent comment.